 The client meets criteria in Dimensions 1, 2, and 3 for discharge or transfer.

-The client's status in this dimension is characterized by one of the following:

-- a.
-Client's withdrawal signs and symptoms are sufficiently resolved that the client can be safely managed at a less intensive level of care; or - b.
+Dimension 1: Intoxication, Withdrawal, and Addiction Medications The client's status in this dimension is characterized by one of the following: a.
+Client's withdrawal signs and symptoms are sufficiently resolved that the client can be safely managed at a less intensive level of care; or b.
 Signs or symptoms of withdrawal have failed to respond to treatment and have intensified, such that a transfer to a more intensive level of care is indicated.

-The client's status in this dimension is characterized by one of the following:

-- c.
-Biomedical conditions, if any, have diminished or stabilized, and the client does not meet criteria that indicates the need for continued service at ASAM Level III.7-D level of care; or - d.
+Dimension 2: Biomedical Conditions The client's status in this dimension is characterized by one of the following: c.
+Biomedical conditions, if any, have diminished or stabilized, and the client does not meet criteria that indicates the need for continued service at ASAM Level III.7-D level of care; or d.
 A biomedical condition is complicating the detoxification process, such that a transfer to a more intensive level of care is indicated.

-Dimension 3: Emotional, Behavioral or Cognitive Conditions and Complications

-- c.
-Emotional, behavioral, or cognitive conditions, if any, have diminished or stabilized, and the client does not meet criteria in this dimension that indicates the need for continued service at ASAM Level III.7-D; or - d.
+Dimension 3: Psychiatric and Cognitive Conditions The client's status in this dimension is characterized by one of the following: c.
+Emotional, behavioral, or cognitive conditions, if any, have diminished or stabilized, and the client does not meet criteria in this dimension that indicates the need for continued service at ASAM Level III.7-D; or d.
 A psychiatric, emotional, behavioral, or cognitive condition is complicating the detoxification process, such that a transfer to a more intensive level of care is indicated.